jacobjoaquin/protoblock/app/README.md

 ### Palette Shader

-A gradient starts as a list of position points and a list of hexidecimal colors and goes through a series a functions to produce code that is injected into a shader.
+A gradient starts as a list of position points and a list of hexadecimal colors and goes through a series of functions to produce code that is injected into a shader.

 ```javascript
 prismatics: {